Generate SystemVerilog Assertions and Functional Coverage

 the HDL simulation command line.
 This argument adds this additional information:

-UNTESTED – When the functional coverage point was
+UNTESTED– When the functional coverage point was not evaluated

 For example, when using ModelSim®, enter this code at the command line.